-UAp - exterior wall, floor and roof/ceiling assembly area.
-U {ra} A {ra} The thermal transmittance of the roof over attic area.
-Opaque roof over attic area.
-Uor Aor - The thermal transmittance of the other roof area.
-Opaque other roof area.
-U {og} A {og} 1 1 The thermal transmittance for the overhead glazing Overhead glazing area.
-U W A W 11 11 The thermal transmittance of the opaque wall area.
-Opaque above grade wall area (not including opaque doors).
-Uvg Avg = = The thermal transmittance of the vertical glazing area.
-Vertical glazing area.
-Ud Ad The thermal transmittance value of the opaque door area.
-Opaque door area.
+UAp = The combined proposed specific heat transfer of the gross exterior wall, floor and roof/ceiling assembly area.
+Ura = The thermal transmittance of the roof over attic area.
+Ara = Opaque roof over attic area.
+Uor = The thermal transmittance of the other roof area.
+Aor = Opaque other roof area.
+Uog = The thermal transmittance for the overhead glazing.
+Aog - Overhead glazing area.
+Uw = The thermal transmittance of the opaque wall area.
+Aw = Opaque above grade wall area (not including opaque doors).
+Uvg = The thermal transmittance of the vertical glazing area.
+Avg = Vertical glazing area.
+Ud = The thermal transmittance value of the opaque door area.
+Ad = Opaque door area.
 Uf = The thermal transmittance of the floor over unconditioned space area.
 Af = Floor area over unconditioned space.
-Fs Ps = Slab-on-grade or radiant floor component F-factor.
-Lineal feet of slab-on-grade or radiant floor perimeter.
-Ubgw Abgw = The thermal transmittance value of the below grade wall area.
-Below grade wall area as defined in Tables 13-1 or 13-2.
+Fs = Slab-on-grade or radiant floor component F-factor.
+Ps = Lineal feet of slab-on-grade or radiant floor perimeter.
+Ubgw = The thermal transmittance value of the below grade wall area.
+Abgw = Below grade wall area as defined in Tables 13-1 or 13-2.

-NOTE: Where more than one type of wall, window, roof/ceiling, door and skylight is used, the U and A terms for those items shall be expanded into subelements as:
+NOTE: Where more than one type of wall, window, roof/ceiling, door and skylight is used, the U and A terms for those items shall be expanded into sub-elements as: